Anton syndrome: History

 Anton syndrome was first reported by an Austrian psychiatrist and neurologist, Gabriel Anton, in 1895.
 Anton described the case of Juliane Hochriehser, a 69-year-old experiencing anosognosia, with cortical deafness that stemmed from lesions on both of her temporal lobes.
 After this initial finding, Anton went on to describe other individuals who had similar experiences of objective blindness and deafness but denied their deficiencies.
 Although cases of Anton syndrome are mostly reported in adults, there was a notable case of a young child experiencing it.
 The European Journal of Neurology published an article in 2007 that examines a case study of a six-year-old child with Anton syndrome and early stages of adrenoleukodystrophy.
 The child reportedly had abnormal eye movements, would often fall, and would reach for things and often miss his target.
-His visual acuity is less than 20/200, being unable to read the large letters on a standard chart even when just 3 feet away.
+His visual acuity was less than 20/200, being unable to read the large letters on a standard chart even when just 3 feet away.
 He denied having headaches, diplopia, or eye pain and seemed unconcerned and unaware of his poor eyesight.
 Upon examination, his pupils were equal in shape, round, and reactive to light.
 His mother commented that he developed unusual eye movements and that they had a "roving quality".

-Culture and society
+Society and culture

 Anton syndrome was first described in writing by Michel de Montaigne, a Renaissance French writer.
 In the second book of his Essais, near the final of the twelfth chapter, Montaigne describes a nobleman who experienced visual anosognosia but denied his own blindness.

 Anton syndrome was featured in a two-part episode of the television series House M.D., titled "Euphoria", although it was ascribed to primary amoebic meningoencephalitis, a disease that usually does not cause the syndrome in real life.
 The syndrome features prominently in the Rupert Thomson novel The Insult.
 It is also mentioned in the science fiction novel Blindsight, by Peter Watts.

 It is mentioned frequently as "Anton's Blindness" as one of the primary metaphors in Raj Patel's The Value of Nothing.
 In Lars von Trier's film Dogville, the character Jack McKay acts as if he can see but gives many signs he cannot.

 The syndrome is also the main theme of the Malaysian movie Desolasi (Desolation), where the patients live in their own world of imagination, while unable to see the real world.
 It is also mentioned in Oliver Sacks's An Anthropologist on Mars.